 Our medical doctors are at the very heart of our business.
 They develop new therapies for life-threatening diseases, manage clinical trials and are responsible for the safety of our medicines.
-Our medical doctors are responsible to share new insights with physicians all over the world.
+Our medical doctors are responsible to share new insights with physicians and other healthcare professionals all over the world.

 We currently employ over 700 medical doctors within three primary areas: Medical & Science, Global Medical Affairs, and Global Safety.